gridgain/gridgain/modules/platforms/python/docs/readme.rst

 ``--timeout`` − timeout (in seconds) for each socket operation, including `connect`.
 Accepts integer or float value.
 Default is None (blocking mode),

+``--affinity-aware`` − experimental; off by default; turns on the affinity
+awareness: a way for the thin client to calculate a data placement for the given key.

 ``--username`` and ``--password`` − credentials to authenticate to GridGain cluster.
 Used in conjunction with `authenticationEnabled` property in cluster configuration.